Deoghar Airport: History

 The Government of Jharkhand had signed a Memorandum of Understanding (MOU) with the Airports Authority of India (AAI) in 2013, to construct the airport, to promote religious tourism in the state.

 The Government later signed a tripartite MOU with the AAI and Defence Research and Development Organisation (DRDO) in March 2017, to develop the airport for non-military use and for the operations of Airbus A320 and C-130 category aircraft.
 The construction of the Airport was completed on 2022.
-The airport received its aerodrome license from Directorate General of Civil Aviation, India (DGCA) in April 2022, for regular use of the airport for flight operations, under public use category later on in 28 June 2022, the DGCA upgraded its aerodrome licence from 3C to 4C allowing commercial aircraft operations up to Airbus 321 and Boeing 737.
+The airport received its aerodrome license from Directorate General of Civil Aviation, India (DGCA) in April 2022, for regular use of the airport for flight operations, under public use category later on on 28 June 2022, the DGCA upgraded its aerodrome licence from 3C to 4C allowing commercial aircraft operations up to Airbus 321 and Boeing 737.
 The first trial flight was done in June 2022, on Deoghar Airport by IndiGo from Kolkata before its commercial operations.

 On 12 July 2022, The Airport was inaugurated by Prime Minister Narendra Modi.
 Scheduled commercial operations commenced on 12 June 2022 by IndiGo on the Deoghar-Kolkata route under RCS Udan Scheme.
 Flights for other destinations started later on.

 On 16 April 2025, The Airport commenced its first night-time commercial flight operations with a scheduled service to New Delhi operated by IndiGo.
 This development marked the beginning of night-time operations at the airport and introduced a second daily flight on the Deoghar-Delhi route.